IowaDave/remote-thermometer/README.md

 * Hook up all the other cables where they obviously go.

 #### Code
+One code solution runs on the Arduino.
+The remaining three runs on the RPi.
+In the spirit of Unix, the RPi code segments:
+* are short,
+* perform only one task each, and
-Four, distinct coding solutions cooperate to make this project work.
+* cooperate with the Linux cron scheduler to make this project work.

+The cron scheduler probably has counterparts in other operating systems.
+I am just a dumb country boy who does not know everything, so you would have to find that out from someone else.  <grin>

+Cron makes this project robust for system restarts due to power failure.
+Cron automatically starts on boot, and it activates programs based on actual times obtained from the RPi's real time clock.
+If the power goes out, nothing's lost.
+The system will resume its task when the power comes back on.
+This precaution is in addition to using a battery-enabled backup power supply.

 The respective code files in this repository are listed below.
 1. Arduino: *thermoduino.ino*
   * This code is written for the Arduino IDE.
   * You may need to import the OneWire and DallasTemperature libraries into your Arduino IDE for this project.
 Download them from Github.